lawrennd/old_talks/_ai/the-atomic-human-churchill.md

 ---
-title: "The Atomic Human"
+title: "The Atomic Human and Implications for AI and Professonal Services"
-subtitle: "Understanding Ourselves in the Age of AI"
 abstract: |
   A vital perspective is missing from the discussions we're having about Artificial Intelligence: what does it mean for our identity?